-(4) $$Y_i^{DER} = \delta + \theta R_i + X_i \pi + v_i.$$
+$$Y_i^{\text{DER}} = \delta + \theta R_i + X_i \pi + v_i. \tag{4}$$

-3. Data: The ASEC-DER Link Files
+III.
+Data: The ASEC-DER Link Files

-The data used in our analysis are restricted-access CPS ASEC person records linked to Social Security Administration Detailed Earnings Records (DER) for survey years 2006-2011 (reporting earnings for calendar years 2005-2010).3 The ASEC is a survey of roughly 60,000 households (plus an additional 30,000 households as part of the Children's Health Insurance Program) conducted in March of each year.
-It serves as the source of official federal statistics on income, poverty, inequality, and health insurance coverage, and has been the workhorse dataset for earnings inequality research in the U.S. The primary difference between the internal ASEC we use and the version available publicly is that the internal file has higher topcode values on income components (Larrimore et al. 2008).
-We link the internal ASEC to the DER file, which is an extract of the Master Earnings File and includes data on total earnings as reported on a worker's W-2 form, wages and salaries and income from self-employment subject to Federal Insurance Contributions Act and/or Self-Employment Contributions Act taxation, as well as deferred wage (tax) contributions to 401(k), 403(b), 408(k), 457(b), and 501(c) retirement and
+The data used in our analysis are restricted-access CPS ASEC person records linked to the Social Security Administration Detailed Earnings Record

+(DER) for survey years 2006-11 (reporting earnings for calendar years 2005-10).
+The ASEC is a survey of roughly 60,000 households (plus an additional 30,000 households as part of the Children's Health Insurance Program) conducted in March of each year.
+It serves as the source of official federal statistics on income, poverty, inequality, and health insurance coverage, and has been the workhorse data set for earnings-inequality research in the United States.
+The primary difference between the internal ASEC we use and the version available publicly is that the internal file has higher top-code values on income components (Larrimore et al. 2008).
+We link the internal ASEC to the DER file, which is an extract of the Master Earnings File and includes data on total earnings as reported on a worker's W-2 form, wages and salaries and income from self-employment subject to Federal Insurance Contributions Act and/or Self-Employment Contributions Act taxation, as well as deferred wage (tax) contributions to 401(k), 403(b), 408(k), 457(b), and 501(c) retirement and trust plans, all of which we include in our earnings measure.
+Only positive self-employment earnings are reported in the DER because individuals do not make selfemployment tax contributions if they have self-employment losses (Nicholas and Wiseman 2009).
+In addition, some parts of gross compensation do not appear in the DER file such as pretax health insurance premiums and education benefits (Abowd and Stinson 2013), nor do "off the books" earnings appear in the DER, though they could be reported in the ASEC.
+Unlike the internal ASEC earnings records, DER earnings are not top coded.6 This is important given substantial concerns regarding nonresponse and response bias in the right tail of the distribution.